kaisenlinux/manpages-dev/category/REISER4/fsck.reiser4.md

 PLUGIN OPTIONS
        --print-profile
               prints  the plugin profile.
-This is the set of default plugins used for all parts of a filesystem -- format, nodes, files, directories, hashes, etc. If --override is specified, then prints modified plugins.
+This is the set of default plugins used for all parts of a filesystem -- format, nodes, files, directories, hashes, etc. If --override is speci‐ fied, then prints modified plugins.

        -l, --print-plugins
               prints all plugins libreiser4 know about.